osmlab/name-suggestion-index/README.md

 The files under `config/*`, `data/*`, and `features/*` can be edited:

 * `config/*`:
-  * `config/filter_*.json` - Regular expressions used to filter the OpenStreetMap tags into keep/discard lists
+  * `config/genericWords.json` - Regular expressions used to find and discard generic names
   * `config/match_groups.json` - Groups of OpenStreetMap tags that are considered equivalent for purposes of matching
   * `config/replacements.json` - Mapping of old Wikidata QIDs map to their replacement new Wikidata and Wikipedia values.
+  * `config/trees.json` - Metadata about subtrees in this project, and regular expressions used to keep and discard tags
 * `data/*` - Data files for each kind of feature, organized by topic and OpenStreetMap tag
   * `data/brands/amenity/*.json`
   * `data/brands/shop/*.json`